Have you noticed that minimalism has been getting a lot of pop-culture air time lately?

 There is a palpable thirst for sustainable living, a throwback to authenticity, and a renewed focus on what really matters.
 The humble Google search confirms this, with searches for minimalism increasing by a whopping 230% from 2016-17 worldwide.

-For those looking to master the subtle art of minimalism, look no further.
+For those looking to master the subtle art of minimalist photography, look no further.
 We’ve compiled the wisdom of four luminaries of the medium.

 Bray’s advice on achieving minimalism comes down to choosing the right subject and knowing what to leave out of it: